-- 1. Start the motor and advance the work, holding it down and against the fence.
+- 1. Start the motor and advance the work holding it down and against the fence.
 Never stand in the line of the saw cut when ripping.
-Hold the work with both hands and push it along the fence and into the saw blade as shown in Fig. 61.
+Hold the work with both hands and push it along the fence and into the saw blade (Fig. 62).
 The work can then be fed through the saw blade with one or two hands.
 After the work is beyond the saw blade and anti-kickback fingers, the hand is removed from the work.
 When this is done the work will either stay on the table, tilt up slightly and be caught by the end of the rear guard, or slide off the table to the floor.
 Alternately, the feed can continue to the end of the table, after which the work is lifted and brought along the outside edge of the fence.
-The cut-off stock remains on the table and is not touched with the hands until the saw blade is stopped, unless it is a large piece allowing safe removal.
-When ripping boards longer than (3') three feet, it is recommended that a work support be used at the rear of the saw to keep the workpiece from falling off the saw table. - 2.
-If the ripped work is less than 4 inches wide, a push stick should always be used to complete the feed, as shown in Fig. 62.
-The push stick can easily be made from scrap material as explained in the section "CONSTRUCTING A PUSH STICK."

-3. Ripping narrow pieces can be dangerous if not done carefully.
+The cut-off stock remains on the table and is not touched until the saw blade has stopped, unless it is a large piece allowing safe removal.
+When ripping boards longer than three feet, use a work support at the rear of the saw to keep the workpiece from falling off the saw table. - 2.
+If the ripped work is less than 4 inches wide, a push stick should always be used to complete the feed, as shown in Fig. 63.
+The push stick can easily be made from scrap material as explained in the section "CONSTRUCTING A PUSH STICK." - 3.
+Ripping narrow pieces can be dangerous if not done carefully.
 Narrow pieces usually cannot be cut with the guard in position.
 If the workpiece is short enough, use a pushboard.
 When ripping material under 2 inches in width, a flat pushboard is a valuable accessory since ordinary type sticks may interfere with the blade guard.
 When using a pushboard, the width of the pushboard must be added to the width of the rip fence position setting.
-A flat pushboard can be constructed as shown in Fig. 63 and should be used as shown in Fig. 64.
+A flat pushboard can be constructed as shown in Fig. 65 and should be used as shown in Fig. 64.